What is Vision Loss?

 You should get your children’s eyes examined at six months and three years of age.

-Once kids reach the age of six, you should get their eyes examined annually to ensure they remain healthy and show no indications of blindness.
-However, if you suspect you have eye disease or any other visual issues, it’s advisable to see an ophthalmologist as soon as possible.
+Once they are six, children should get their eyes checked once year.
+This will ensure that they don show any symptoms of blindness and that their eyes remain healthy.
+Still, if you have any doubts about whether you could have an eye disease or any visual condition, you should see an ophthalmologist at once.
 Waiting for the eye condition to resolve itself is never a solution and might result in irreversible vision loss in youngsters.

-If you have diabetes, you should prioritize consuming low-sugar meals.
-Managing your diabetes and regulating your blood sugar levels, which may be caused by diabetes, are essential.
+Should you have diabetes, you should give low-sugar meals first priority.
+Essential are controlling your diabetes and managing your blood sugar levels, which may be derived from the condition.